SauloHenrique/SauloHenrique/README.md

 - 👋 Hi, I’m @SauloHenrique
 - 💼 I'm a professor at the Federal Institute of Minas Gerais and a developer in my spare time :)
 - 👀 I’m interested in mobile applications and the development of systems applied to societal problems
-- 🌱 I’m currently learning Machine Learning, Image and Vision Computing
+- 🌱 I’m currently learning Machine Learning and Vision Computing
 - 💞️ I’m looking to collaborate on projects aimed at helping neuroatypical children
 - 📫 saulo.cabral@ifmg.edu.br
 - 📈 [saulocabral.pagekite.me](https://saulocabral.pagekite.me)